Geometric invariants of $5/2$-cuspidal edges: Introduction

 \section{Introduction}

+{In this paper, we study local differential geometric properties of curves and surfaces with singular points.
+Since we look at local properties, we essentially deal with map-germs: $(\R,0)\to(\R^2,0)$ and $(\R^2,0)\to(\R^3,0)$.
+We consider invariants under an action that is a diffeomorphism on the source space and an orientation preserving isometry of the target Euclidean space: $\R^2$ and $\R^3$.
+In the case of curves, we take a representative and identify a map-germ $(\R,0)\to(\R^2,0)$ with a curve $I\to\R^2$, where $I$ is an open interval including the origin of $\R$.
+Similarly, in the case of surfaces, we take a representative and identify a map-germ $(\R^2,0)\to(\R^3,0)$ with a surface $U\to\R^3$, where $U$ is an open neighborhood of the origin in $\R^2$.
+We mainly deal with $5/2$-cusps and $5/2$-cuspidal edges in this paper.}

 The {\it ordinary cusp\/} or {\it $3/2$-cusp\/} is a map-germ $(\R,0)\to(\R^2,0)$ which is diffeomorphic ($\A$-equivalent) to the map-germ $t\mapsto(t^2,t^3)$ at the origin.
 It is known that the $3/2$-cusp is the most frequently appearing singularity on plane curves.
-A {\it cuspidal edge\/} is a map-germ $(\R^2,0)\to(\R^3,0)$ which is $\A$-equivalent to the map-germ $(u,v)\mapsto(u,v^2,v^3)$ at the origin (Figure \ref{fig:CEor}, right), where two map-germs $f,g:(\R^m,0)\to(\R^n,0)$ are {\it $\A$-equivalent\/} if there exist diffeomorphisms $\phi_s:(\R^m,0)\to(\R^m,0)$ and $\phi_t:(\R^n,0)\to(\R^n,0)$ such that $\phi_t\circ f\circ\phi_s=g$.
-A cuspidal edge is a kind of a direct product of a $3/2$-cusp with an interval, and its differential geometric properties are well studied.
+A {\it cuspidal edge\/} is a map-germ $(\R^2,0)\to(\R^3,0)$ which is $\A$-equivalent to the map-germ $(u,v)\mapsto(u,v^2,v^3)$ at the origin (Figure \ref{fig:CEor}, right), where two map-germs $f,g:(\R^m,0)\to(\R^n,0)$ are {\it $\A$-equivalent\/} if there exist diffeomorphisms $\phi_s:(\R^m,0)\to(\R^m,0)$ and $\phi_t:(\R^n,0)\to(\R^n,0)$ such that $\phi_t\circ f\circ\phi_s=g$. {By definition, the image of a cuspidal edge is diffeomorphic to a direct product of a $3/2$-cusp with an interval ($\{(x,y,z)\,|\,y^3-z^2=0\}$)}, and its differential geometric properties are well studied.
 In \cite{u} (see also \cite{SUY2}), the {\it cuspidal curvature\/} for $3/2$-cusps is defined.
-Roughly speaking, the cuspidal curvature measures a kind of wideness of $3/2$-cusps.
+Roughly speaking, the cuspidal curvature measures {whether a $3/2$-cusp is narrower or wider}.
 For cuspidal edges, the {\it singular curvature\/} and the {\it limiting normal curvature\/} are introduced in \cite{SUY}, and their geometric meanings are studied.